Akwd22/contact-manager/README.md

 <!-- DOCUMENTATION -->
 ## Documentation

-You can find documentation such as the requirements analysis, UML diagrams in the folder `docs/`.
+You can find documentation files such as the requirements analysis, UML diagrams in the folder `docs/`.
 Doxygen docs can be generated in HTML with script file `doxy/run_doxygen` ([Doxygen](https://doxygen.nl/) must be installed on your system).

 <p align="right">(<a href="#top">back to top</a>)</p>